unhookd vs Jomo: Blocked by Default vs Mindful Screen Time Management

 unhookd:

-- All data stays on-device
+- All data on-device, no accounts needed

 - Uses opaque ApplicationTokens (never sees app names directly)